Why A Rebrand?

 Speaking to a Latinx Audience

-For our Latinx programming at Voter Formation Project in 2024 we wanted to focus on a brand that felt vibrant and rich.
-Our work with the Latinx audience was primarily centered in Arizona where much of the population has origins in Mexico.
-Because of this we focused our branding inspiration on centering art styles that speak to Mexican heritage and culture.
+For our Latinx programming at Voter Formation Project in 2024, we aimed to create a brand that felt vibrant and rich.
+Our work was primarily focused on the Latinx community in Arizona, where a significant portion of the population has roots in Mexico.
+With this in mind, we drew inspiration from art styles that honor Mexican heritage and culture to shape our branding.

-For the Latinx programming we wanted to lean into brighter and more vibrant colors to reflect the colorful art in Mexican and Mexican American culture.
-For typography we used two bold fonts (Rooster & Obviously) that paired well with the boldness of our color scheme.
-This once again gave our designers structure but flexibility in how they executed work for the audience.
+We embraced brighter, more vibrant colors to reflect the rich, colorful art of Mexican and Mexican American culture.
+For typography, we selected two bold fonts (Rooster and Obviously) that complemented the boldness of our color palette.
+This approach provided our designers with a clear structure while allowing them the flexibility to tailor their work for the audience.

 graphics created by A'lysia Alcorn